Program length: Varies

 Additional required items

 - One-page letter of intent that includes:

 - Why you want to complete APPEs at Mayo Clinic in Arizona

 - Top three elective APPE preferences (see list above)

 Application review process

 Applicants are selected based on grades and work experiences, as well as volunteer experiences, leadership qualities, and representation of personal qualities and skills in a personal letter.

-Applications will be reviewed upon receipt and accepted applicants will be notified by their college of pharmacy experiential education department.
+Applications will be reviewed after the deadline date and accepted applicants will be notified of decisions by late November.

 Tuition and financial aid

 Tuition rates are determined by and paid to the college of pharmacy at which you are enrolled.
 Mayo Clinic School of Health Sciences participates in a clinical rotation tuition sharing process, which is billed directly to the affiliate school.